-Each year, tens of millions of Americans take statins in order to lower their cholesterol.
+Each year, tens of millions of Americans take statins to lower their cholesterol.
 Statins prevent your body from producing cholesterol.
 They may also help your body to reduce the plaque or buildup from cholesterol inside your arteries.
 Plaque that remains in your arteries may eventually partially or fully clog your arteries.
 This can lead to a heart attack or stroke.

 |Total cholesterol level||Below 200 mg/dL|